twolfson/nightclub-physics/README.md

 - [ ] Undergrounds and you (e.g. info lines, TBA/TBD)
 - [ ] City differences (e.g. smoking, distance)

+## Behaviors
+Over time people pick up behaviors, either out of habit or observation.
+These are common ones that you will notice.

+### Salmon
+A salmon is someone who pushes past other people to get to the front of the crowd, only to immediately rush to the back with more pushing/shoving.

+I know I came across this definition somewhere but have no recollection where.

+I should note that you could also be standing/dancing in a through-way, which is a valid spot, but the people walking past you are not salmon.
+If you dance in this spot, then please move/dance out of the way so there is no blockage.

+### Circles
+Dance circles are probably the most common occurrence you will see.
+These are when people clear out space and 1 or 2 persons dance in the center for a song or less.

+// TODO: Add graphic

+**How they are formed:**

+I have seen circles formed in 2 ways:

+- Someone starts dancing really good, others start looking/moving back, and eventually there's enough padding that a circle has formed
+- Someone (usually drunk) sees a good dancer and starts pushing people back/drawing attention to the dancer
+    - These ones usually don't last very long

+**How they work:**

+People on the outside look in and watch the dancer in the center.
+You can dance on the outside but don't go all out; have respect for the dancer in the circle.

+When the person out of the center, another dancer can replace them.

+If you have already danced before, you can re-enter the circle but don't hog the circle (you will probably get tired as is).

+**How they end:**

+When people stop re-entering the circle, there's usually a pause.
+Then everyone starts dancing and the circle collapses.

 ## Further information
 ### Movies
 These movies should not be considered as rules/all-knowing but perspectives as what other people have experienced.
 Take them with a grain of salt.